lkoepsel/AVR_C/README.md

 This deletes all object files from both the Library and the current working folder then recompiles them with the last command.
 This approach is a bit overkill, however, it takes only a few additional seconds.
 The extra seconds are returned with knowing you aren't using out-dated code.
 Once you are finished with working on the Library code, *make flash* will be sufficient.

 ## env.make
 Here is an env.make with 3 sections, one for each board to be used.
-Notice that only one section is active at a time:
+Notice that only one section is active at a time, the other two have been commented out.:
 ```make
 # This file contains the environmental variables to compile/link/load AVR_C
 # Only one section may be used at a time, each section describes a specific board